-A half marathon, marathon, and 38-mile NIGHT trail race located in the beautiful hills of south Texas.
+A half marathon, 27 Miler, and 40-mile NIGHT trail race located in the beautiful hills of south Texas.

 The Start and Finish are located at the Interpretive Trail Head.
 We recommend arriving an hour prior to your race starting.

 (1927 Park Rd 73, Junction, TX 76849)

 half marathon, 27 Miler, 40M Runners - Start time 7:30 pM at interpretive Trail Head